 Where mitigation is not integrated into a proposal, we will require this through planning conditions.
-The NPPF (paragraph 152) states that 'where adequate mitigation measures are not possible, compensatory measures may be appropriate'.
+The NPPF (paragraph 32) states that 'where significant adverse impacts are unavoidable, suitable mitigation measures should be proposed (or where it is not possible, compensatory measures should be considered)'.
 If on-site mitigation is not possible then WDC will seek compensation for the identified air quality impacts through a Section 106 Agreement or similar agreement.
-Each development will require a brief mitigation statement which must include those identified mitigation/ compensation measures to be equivalent to the value of their emissions calculation.
+Each development will require an air quality mitigation statement.
+This should set out the mitigation measures proposed and demonstrate their likely effectiveness.
+As a guide, it is anticipated that the value of the mitigation measures should be equivalent to the damage cost calculation as set out under section 5.2 above.
+Where adverse impacts cannot be appropriately mitigated, planning permission should be refused.